DanRVP/shiptheory-php/README.md

-# Shiptheory PHP API Client
+# Shiptheory Python API Client

 API client to communicate with the Shiptheory API.